This is the multi-page printable view of this section. Click here to print.

 Secrets Manager

-- Provides a Private Endpoint that can be called with Secret from VM resources in Samsung Cloud Platform.
+- Provides a Private Endpoint that can be called as a Secret from VM resources in the Samsung Cloud Platform.

-- You can select the VM resources within the Samsung Cloud Platform of the Secret that stores security information and set access control.
+- You can select a VM resource in Samsung Cloud Platform that stores secret security information and configure access control.

-- You can remove hardcoding of security information in the application source code and call securely stored Secrets to retrieve them.
+- Remove hard-coded security information from the application source code and retrieve it by invoking securely stored Secrets.